PozzettiAndrea/ComfyUI-SAM3DObjects/README.md

 2. **Rendering**: Visualization nodes use placeholder implementation
 3. **VRAM**: High memory requirements may limit usability

+## Community

+Questions or feature requests?
+Open a [Discussion](https://github.com/PozzettiAndrea/ComfyUI-SAM3DObjects/discussions) on GitHub.

+Join the [Comfy3D Discord](https://discord.gg/PN743tE5) for help, updates, and chat about 3D workflows in ComfyUI.

 ## Contributing

 Contributions are welcome!
 Please: